Ghost of You and Me: Music and lyrics

 The song is a ballad and has a tempo of 200 beats per minute.
 Chuck Taylor of Billboard wrote the song has "a vivid lyric characterizing one's reluctance to give up on a loved one, alongside a bounty of percussive brush strokes, piano, a guitar, and even a weeping cello".

 Music video

 The music video was directed by Nigel Dick and shot in Puerto Rico.
 Mark Barry, Christian Burns, and Stephen McNally sing and play guitar on the beach and walk through the streets.
 They are each haunted by visions of their respective ex-lovers.
 Later, the men sing on an outdoor stage, flanked by violin players.
 The women in the visions multiply into many more "ghosts", and a final aerial shot shows the group of women walking on the island, wearing white and carrying candles.
-The video became a mainstay on the MTV show TRL.
+The video became a mainstay on the MTV show Total Request Live.